Press Brake Parts and Functions Explained

 Z1 and Z2 AxesResponsible for the movement of the left (Z1) and right (Z2) stop fingers, allowing them to move left and right along the backgauge beam.

-Press brake axis:
+Press brake axes:

 Press Brake coordinates

-• X, X1, X2: the back gauge’s back-and-forth movement
+• X, X1, X2: Back gauge forward/backward movement

-• Z, Z1, Z2: the back gauge’s left-right movement
+• Z, Z1, Z2: Back gauge lateral movement

 Press Brake Axis Diagram